 How transformed does one come back from an adventure into the unknown?
 Following your first Solar Impulse flight, did you land as a different person than when you took off?”

-BP: “When I landed I always had the impression to fall back in the past.
+BP: "When I landed, I always had the impression to fall back in the past.
 Because flying with Solar Impulse with no fuel, no noise, no pollution gives you the impression that you are in a science fiction story.
 It gives you the impression that you are already in the future.
 This is wrong: we are in the present.
 Solar Impulse is what technology can do today.
 It is the rest of the world that is in the past.
 I would say that every landing was sad.
-It was really sad to return to the world of combustion engines, waste of energy, waste of natural resources, lack of respect, corruption and bad governance.
-It was sad each and every time, because when you are flying like André and I did, you have the impression the world could be a beautiful place.”
+It was really sad to return to the world of combustion engines, waste of energy, waste of natural resources, lack of respect, corruption, and bad governance.
+It was sad each and every time because when you are flying like André and me, you have the impression the world could be a beautiful place."

 DB: "What advice would you give to young adults who are going to face such a troubled world?"

-BP: “I would tell them to identify what they have learnt and what they believe, and then to try something else.
-Because our certainties — what we believe and what we have learnt to believe — are terrible handicaps for creativity and for performance.
-Beliefs keep you prisoner of the past and prevent you from finding new ways of thinking.
-We become prisoners of old paradigms and don’t learn how to change them.”
+BP: "I would tell them to identify what they have learned and what they believe, and then to try something else.
+Because our certainties — what we believe and what we have learned to believe — are terrible handicaps for creativity and for performance.
+Beliefs keep you a prisoner of the past and prevent you from finding new ways of thinking.
+We become prisoners of old paradigms and don't learn how to change them."

 DB: "It's now time for your talk at Movin'On.
 Before I let you go, as Steve Jobs would put it, "one more thing": you are both inspired and inspiring.
 What's that major event in your life that made you break through to that sense of possibility?"

-What inspired me and set me in motion was meeting extraordinary people.
-People who did not remain in their comfort zone, who did not remain within the boundaries of old paradigms and who did things that nobody thought were possible to do.
-The most inspiring individuals I met were of course the explorers and the astronauts.
-But I also met inspiring people who were on a spiritual or a personal development path, in psychiatry, in psychotherapy or in politics.
+What inspired me and set me in motion was meeting extraordinary people who left their comfort zones, who did not remain within the boundaries of old paradigms, and who did things that nobody thought were possible to do.
+The most inspiring individuals I met were explorers and astronauts.
+But I also met inspiring people who were on a spiritual or a personal development path, in psychiatry, in psychotherapy, or in politics.